Dyslexia and Colored Overlays

 National Library of Medicine (NCBI)

-The use of colored lenses or overlays to ameliorate reading difficulties cannot be endorsed, and that any benefits reported by individuals in clinical settings are likely to be the result of placebo.
+The use of coloured lenses or overlays to ameliorate reading difficulties cannot be endorsed, and that any benefits reported by individuals in clinical settings are likely to be the result of placebo.
 The data showed high heterogeneity among studies, and lack of evidence on the existence of IS and treatment effectiveness.